patoline/patoline/src/decap/doc/Parsers.typ

 One often needs to define a family of mutually recursive grammars depending on a parameter.
-This can be used, for example, to parse a grammar of expressions havind different precedence levels.
+This can be used, for example, to parse a grammar of expressions having different precedence levels.
 In order to define a grammar family, one first needs to call the function ##grammar_family##, which takes as argument an optional function for printing the argument type into a string, and a name for the grammar.
 These two arguments are used to provide better error